 Channel Islands California, USA Travel Guide

-Temperatures on the islands typically range from 60-70°F (15-21°C) in summer.
+Temperatures on the isles typically range from 60-70°F (15-21°C) in summer.
 Coastal fog occurs often, especially in the mornings, clearing by midday for clear skies.
 Precipitation measures minimal during these months, yielding dry conditions.
 Humidity is moderate, generally comfortable.
 The ocean water holds its warmest, averaging 60-70°F (15-21°C), making it ideal for water activities.

 Santa Ana Winds blow from the desert in the direction of the coast, mainly in fall and winter.
 They can cause very choppy waters around the islands, potentially leading to ferry cancellations.
 Coastal fog often occurs during summer mornings.
 Ocean swells occur, notably in winter, making ferry travel and water activities challenging or unsafe.
 Always check marine forecasts before departing.
 The Channel Islands region does not experience monsoons or hurricanes.
 Extreme temperatures are rare.

-Important notes for your trip.
+Essential information for your trip.

 Mainly in fall/winter; cause choppy waters, ferry disruptions possible.